Why is sleep so important?

 Poor sleep at night can cause sleepiness and fatigue during the day.
 More than half of women surveyed report a weekday nap while 60 percent of respondents report napping during the day on a weekend.

 Hormones play a large role in fatigue and sleep disturbances during pregnancy.
 The rise progesterone levels may be partly responsible for sleepiness during the day.
-Other hormonal changes may cause sleep apnea and multiple trips to the bathroom at night, resulting in significant loss of restful sleep.
+Other hormonal changes may cause sleep apnea and multiple trips to the bathroom at night, resulting in a significant loss of restful sleep.
 Nausea, restless leg syndrome (RLS), heartburn, and other discomforts associated with pregnancy can also interfere with sleep.

 Pregnancy can be psychologically stressful and the mother-to-be may lie awake all night, worrying about labor, the health of her baby, or wondering how the baby might change her relationship with her partner.
 This is especially true of women expecting their first baby.